-Most Attractive Targets: SaaS
+Most Attractive Targets SaaS

-, which is the new hot topic on the market.
+"SaaS" stands for "Software as a Service", which is the new hot topic on the market.
 It is so hot, it radiates light.
 Of course all vendors are jumping into the SaaS bandwagon, and for a reason.
-The usual benefits/reasons that are given to new clients are: 01 There is no upfront cost involved., 02 There is no admin and setup overhead., 03 In the long term it costs less., 04 And it scales quite well (patching, bug fixes and machine power are instant).
+The usual benefits/reasons that are given to new clients are: 01 There is no upfront cost involved._, _02 There is no admin and setup overhead._, _03 In the long term it costs less._, _04 And it scales quite well (patching, bug fixes and machine power are instant).

 So in CONFidence, I wanted to attend a talk which looked quite interesting.
 However, it turned to be the most brutal commercial I have ever seen.
 I had left after the first 15 minutes but I learned something interesting.
 I learned who their clients are and how their SaaS works.